hughrun/pocketsnack/README.md

 ## Usage

 For most users you simply need to run `install.sh` and then forget about it.
 The install script will ask a series of questions, authorise your app, and optionally set up a daily task to refresh your list.
-In future you will have the option to do this weekly instead of daily.
+On MacOS this is done via **launchd** and on Linux via **cron**.
+If you want to use cron instead of launchd on Mac, just choose 'Linux' when asked - but I wouldn't recommend it.
+In future you will have the option to do run the `refresh` task weekly instead of daily, and choose minutes as well as an hour of the day.

-To run commands manually, use `pocketsnack [command]`
+To run commands manually, use `pocketsnack [command]`.

 ## commands